Henry William Clothier

 During 1917 A. Reyrolle & Co. developed the M-type switchgear, the first super-power metal clad switchgear for generating stations.
 Those that worked closely with him were impressed by Clothier's ability to convert a germ of an idea into freehand sketch design which could readily be made into a working drawing.
 His colleagues can confirm that by the aid of these sketches it was often only a question of hours between the first conception of the idea and the completion of the manufactured article.

-In 1921 Alphonse Reyrolle died and Clothier was appointed to the board.
+After Alphonse Reyrolle died in 1919, Clothier was appointed to the board.
 He was credited with steering the company through the depression of the 1920s and into the 1930s.
 A compilation of his papers was published in 1932 as Switchgear Stages and soon became an oft-cited reference work for many switchgear designers.
 He retired from Reyrolle in April 1937.

 Socially and communally he always took an active interest in the life of the district.
 He was at one time a member of the congregation of St. Peters.
 His energy was unbounded and his enthusiasm for doing good to others extended far beyond his professional life.

 In 1938, while on an extensive 6-month private and business tour of the region, Henry, aged 66, died in Auckland, New Zealand on 11 March.
 An operation performed in February, at first with some appearance of success, later followed complications which terminated fatally.

 The Clothier Electrical Testing Laboratories in Hebburn, (Northumberland, England) opened in 1970, are named after him in recognition of his service to Reyrolle.